PowerShell/PSScriptAnalyzer/README.md

     }

+All rule violations within the scope of the script/function/parameter you decorate will be suppressed.

 To suppress a message on a specific parameter, set the `SuppressMessageAttribute`'s `CheckId` parameter to the name of the parameter:

     function SuppressTwoVariables()